IDMNYU/IdeationPrototyping_LadyK/assignmentBriefs/Future_weeklyBrief.md

 5. Work on moving your artifact and it's iterations FORWARD.
 Document the process and post about it.

 6. Address and do what needs to be done to bring your work up to speed and/or to move your project forward.
+Use a previous exercise to help you along.
 Post and reflect throughout the process.

 ### Semester Week 9 | Week 1: Future Project - Launch